-Distances are calculated on the basis of a straight-line measurement between the child's home address and the front door of Holy Trinity Catholic Church or Sacred Heart Catholic Church, depending which parish the home address falls within (applicable to Criteria 1-3).
-Distances are calculated on the basis of a straight-line measurement between the child's home address and the outer front door of the school (applicable for criteria 4-8), The Local Authority uses a computerized system, which measures all distances in metres.
+Distances are calculated on the basis of a straight-line measurement between the child's home address and school front door.
+The Local Authority uses a computerised system, which measures all distances in metres.
 Ordnance Survey supplies the co-ordinates that are used to plot a child's home address and the address of the school.